 It is unlikely that you would exhibit every one of these symptoms.
-However, if you are experiencing a combination of these symptoms we do encourage you to visit us.
-We do appreciate that it’s unlikely the average person would know this problem can be treated by a dentist.
+However, if you are experiencing a combination of these symptoms, we do encourage you to visit us.
+We do appreciate that it’s unlikely the average person would know that this problem can be treated by a dentist.

 If you are suffering from any combination of these symptoms it is in your best interest to book an appointment with Bite Dental today.

 Risk factors that may make you more prone to sleep apnoea

 For a long time, it was thought only older men get sleep apnoea.
 This is a myth.
 Anyone of any age, gender, weight, or body type can suffer from sleep apnoea.

 Some traits which may indicate you have sleep apnoea include (but are not limited to):

 - Excessive weight: the more body weight you have the greater chance you have of having sleep apnoea.

 - Male: statistically speaking, men are twice as likely than women to have sleep apnoea.

 - Large neck: since sleep apnoea is when the airway is blocked, a larger-than-normal neck size can contribute to this problem.

 - Smokers: smokers are generally more prone to ailments.
 Sleep apnoea is no exception.